What is nuclear energy?

 What is LENR?

 The field of low energy nuclear reactions (LENR), formerly referred to as “cold fusion”, is receiving some renewed attention in the private sector.
-Independent research groups in US, Japan, EU, and China are investigating the phenomena of anomalous heat from metal catalyzed hydrogen reactions at temperatures, well below that needed for conventional fusion reactions.
+Independent research groups in US, EU, and Asia are investigating the phenomena of anomalous heat from metal catalyzed hydrogen reactions at temperatures, well below that needed for conventional fusion reactions.